 Habitat: Bottle Gentian grows in well drained soils of moist meadows, prairies and open woods with full sun to partial shade, however in partial shade the flower stems may not remain fully erect.
 It tolerates wet-mesic to mesic conditions.
 The root system is rhizomatous and from the rhizomes the plant can reproduce.

 Names: The genus Gentiana is named after King Gentius of Illyria who, according to Pliny, discovered that the roots of certain Gentian species have medicinal qualities for treating malaria.
-The species name clausa is Latin referring to "closed".
+The species name clausa is Latin referring to "closed."
 The name andrewsii is an honorary for Henry C. Andrews, an English botanical artist of the 1800's.
-The author name for the plant classification ‘Raf.’ is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
+The author name for the clausa plant classification ‘Raf.’ is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.
-In the second species - ‘Griseb.’ is for August Grisebach (1814-1879), German botanist, professor at Gottingen, publisher of Flora of the British West Indies and whose work specialized in the Gentianaceae and Malpighiaceae.
+The second species author ‘Griseb.’ is for August Grisebach (1814-1879), German botanist, professor at Gottingen, publisher of Flora of the British West Indies and whose work specialized in the Gentianaceae and Malpighiaceae.

 Comparisons: Bottle Gentian is similar in appearance to the white flowered Plain Gentian, G. alba, except for the flower color.
 Bottle Gentian is less tolerant of dry conditions than Plain Gentian.

 See bottom of page for notes on the Garden's planting history, distribution in Minnesota and North America, lore and other references.